ManuelEitel/mini_db/README.md

 I have put this into my .sourcerc file and then run this to update the bashrc file.

 > source ~/.bashrc

-This file only has space for 999 entries, so that is something I intentionally left.
-I want to see, if I ever get to 1000 messages to check for its value.

 # Notes
 This is a small CLI programm to store quick infos.
 This is not ment to be an actual db replacement.